 We very rarely receive calls from clients who want to jump in and out of the market, or even in and out of asset classes.
-Actually, we typically get calls from media outlets when markets are rocky!
-But we do think it is worthwhile to provide you with an explanation of why that is.
-It is always good to understand why you are invested the way you are, especially since market timing is a popular (and misguided) theme in financial media ahead of this election, as it is before all national elections.
-It doesn’t hurt to have a reason for raising an eyebrow at that one acquaintance or family member who wants to tell you all about how he’s selling to cash until after November 8.
+(Actually, we get more calls from media outlets when markets are rocky!)
+But we do think it is worthwhile to provide you with an explanation of why Halpern Financial avoids a reactive market timing strategy in favor of a proactive long-term approach.

 Why Market Timing Doesn’t Work

-The simple answer: You have to be right twice.
+1. You have to be right twice.

 Not only do you have to buy at the right time, you have to sell at the right time.
 Even professional fund managers are not good at this, and research has shown that market timers even underperform a random coin flip!

 The same is true if you’re worried about a potential upcoming drop in the market.
 You have to sell at the right time, and then get back into the market at the right time.
 If you’re already nervous, at what point will you regain the confidence to invest?
 It may feel safer to just be out of the market completely during volatile times, but the longer you are in cash, the larger your risk of not achieving your financial goals.
 J.P.
 Morgan’s 2015 Guide to Retirement shows that missing the 10 best days of the market can reduce your performance by over a third.
 BTN Research backs this up with more recent numbers: over the past 7 years, 1% of the trading days were responsible for 63% of the S&P 500’s total return.

-The “cold, hard facts” answer: People don’t outperform the index (at least, not consistently over long periods of time).
+3. People don’t outperform the index (at least, not consistently over long periods of time).

 Maybe you’ve done the research, run complex algorithms, and figured out a trading strategy bound to be profitable.
-Maybe you have information no one else knows, and you’re positive that your stock or chosen asset class is about to skyrocket (by the way, that’s completely illegal if it’s insider information from your company).
+Maybe you have information no one else knows, and you’re positive that your stock or chosen asset class is about to skyrocket (by the way, that’s completely illegal if it’s due to insider information from your company).
 Maybe you’re just taking a gamble.
 No matter what your reason for trying to time the market, the numbers are against you—even a cat randomly picking stocks might outperform you.

-- With better information, investors are abandoning funds that rely on stock-picking strategies.
+With better information, investors are abandoning funds that rely on stock-picking strategies.
 Prior to the internet, it was difficult to compare fund performance—but now with a click of the mouse, investors can easily see how unsuccessful active managers are at beating their indexes.

-- Regular rebalancing: Rebalancing is the only way to improve your probability of consistently buying low and selling high.
+Rebalancing is the only way to improve your probability of consistently buying low and selling high.
 However, it feels very counterintuitive to buy “losers” and sell “winners,” so very few individual investors actually do rebalance.

-- Tax efficiency: Our portfolios for tax-deferred and after-tax accounts are designed to ensure that various investments are in the correct type of account to limit taxes.
+Our portfolios for tax-deferred and after-tax accounts are designed to ensure that various investments are in the correct type of account to limit taxes.
 In addition to the broad portfolio design, we take tax efficiency into account on a variety of levels, taking specific investments, cash flow needs, and the individual’s tax situation into account with every move we make within the portfolios.
 This includes holding the right securities in the right type of accounts, and monitoring the tax implications of gains against losses.

-- Low institutional costs.
 The funds and ETFs we select for our portfolio have extremely low expense ratios, which keeps more money “in your pocket” to grow through the power of compounding.
 Because of our size and institutional access, we are also able to trade free of cost, and we only use products free from commissions and other hidden fees.

 It is very tempting for investors to seek outperformance however they can.
 Market timing is one of the common temptations, but don’t let yourself be swayed from your diversified portfolio strategy!
 It’s the most efficient path to achieve your investment goals.

 IMPORTANT DISCLOSURE INFORMATION